 Graduate Certificate in Oral and Maxillofacial Surgery

 Acquire intensive training in the diagnosis and treatment of diseases, injuries and defects of the oral and maxillofacial region with the Graduate Program in Oral and Maxillofacial Surgery in the Kornberg School of Dentistry at Temple University.
-This 30-month, postdoctoral specialty certificate program is part of a six-year dual degree/certificate residency program comprised of an advanced standing Doctor of Medicine (MD) degree and the Oral and Maxillofacial Surgery certificate.
-The curriculum is created in collaboration with the Temple University Lewis Katz School of Medicine and Temple University Health System.
+This 30-month, postdoctoral specialty certificate program is part of a six-year dual degree/certificate residency program that comprises an advanced standing Doctor of Medicine (MD) degree and the Oral and Maxillofacial Surgery certificate.
+The Oral and Maxillofacial Surgery (OMS) certificate curriculum is created in collaboration with the Temple University Lewis Katz School of Medicine and Temple University Health System.

 Residents are trained to become skilled oral and maxillofacial surgeons, providing surgical and adjunctive treatment of diseases involving both the functional and aesthetic aspects of the hard and soft tissues.
 Residents also have opportunities to increase and improve patient care in the local community.